ddnexus/pagy/docs/extras/size.md

 ##  Concept and usage

-Besides the regular integer value generating the fast bar, you can set the `:size` variable to an array of 4 integers in order to specify which and how many page links to show.
+Besides the regular integer value generating the fast bar, you can set the `:size` option to an array of 4 integers in order to specify which and how many page links to show.

 For example: `[1,4,4,1]` means that you will get `1` initial page, `4` pages before the current page, `4` pages after the current page, and `1` final page.

-As usual you can set the `:size` variable as a global default by using the `Pagy::DEFAULT` hash or pass it directly to the `pagy` method.
+As usual you can set the `:size` option as a global default by using the `Pagy::DEFAULT` hash or pass it directly to the `pagy` method.

-The navigation links will contain the number of pages set in the variables:
+The navigation links will contain the number of pages set in the options:

 `size[0]`...`size[1]` current page `size[2]`...`size[3]` - e.g.: